amineOuklilane/car-wash-automation-system/README.md

 ---

 ## 💻 Code Structure
-All source code is available in the `Code/` folder.
+All source code is available in `Code`.

 Main functionalities:
 - Continuous system monitoring loop